-The division monitors PM10 at three sites using a combination of continuous and filter-based samplers.
-One method takes continuous air samples and reports PM10 values every hour.
-Other samplers pull air for 24 hours across a filter medium and are then analyzed to produce a 24-hour value comparable to the standard.
-High values are usually the result of blowing dust from unpaved roads and emissions from nearby sources exacerbated by dry windy conditions.
+The division monitors PM10 at sites across the state using a combination of continuous and filter-based samplers.
+One method takes continuous air samples and reports real-time PM10 values every hour (accessed online here).
+Other samplers pull air for 24 hours across a filter which is then sent later for analysis and not available in real-time.
+Some PM10 monitors (not shown on map) are not comparable to the NAAQS but are used for informational purposes.
+High values are usu¬ally the result of blowing dust from unpaved roads and emissions from nearby sources exacerbated by dry windy conditions